googleapis/spanner-sql-udf/README.md

 This repository contains a package of Spanner User-Defined Functions (UDFs) for many MySQL built-in functions.
 Combined with Spanner's existing built-in functions, these UDFs provide coverage for most of MySQL's built-in functions.
-When you migrate from MySQL to Spanner, you can use these UDFs to use MySQL built-in functions that Spanner doesn't support.
-This reduces the effort to migrate your application code and queries.
+When migrating from MySQL to Spanner, these UDFs allow you to continue using MySQL functions not natively supported by Spanner, significantly reducing the effort required to adapt your application code and queries.

 ## Features